django-cms/django-cms/docs/contributing/management.rst

-Except in the case of security matters, of course, you're welcome to raise issues in any way that suits you - :ref:`using Discourse, or the Slack group
+Except in the case of security matters, of course, you're welcome to raise issues in any way that suits you -  the Slack group
 <development-community>` or in person if you happen to meet another django CMS
 developer.